jgourassas/corsim/README.md

 - The Terminology of coronary segments is according the Dodge  Article.
 No attempt was made to translate to newer ones (AHA, CDISC - www.cdisc.org)

+- This repository  is an exercise does not contains quality code.

 <br/>